garden-io/garden/docs/guides/container-modules.md

 ...
 ```

-This will pull the `some-key-in-secret` key from the `my-secret` Secret resource in the application namespace, and make available as an environment variable.
+This will pull the `some-key-in-secret` key from the `my-secret` Secret resource in the application namespace, and make it available as an environment variable.

 _Note that you must create the Secret manually for the Pod to be able to reference it._